 \subsection{Framework of the code}

 The above formalism is implemented in the KPROJ program, available at Github (\url{https://github.com/mxchen-2020/kproj}).
-The source code is written by Fortran90, for which: (i) main.f controls the workflow of the whole program; (ii) input.f reads the input parameters; (iii) mod$\_$wave.f reads the wave function; (iv) mod$\_$kproj.f performs band unfolding and layer projection calculation; (v) out$\_$bands.f outputs the weights of $\textit{k}$-projected wavefunctions.
-Because the parameters for the wavefunction generated by Quantum Espresso are stored in the XML format, one has to install the XML library, which can be done by the terminal command "\textit{make fox}".
+The source code is written in Fortran90: (i) main.f controls the workflow of the whole program; (ii) input.f reads the input parameters; (iii) mod$\_$wave.f reads the wave function; (iv) mod$\_$kproj.f performs band unfolding and layer projection calculation; (v) out$\_$bands.f outputs the weights of $\textit{k}$-projected wave functions.
+Because the parameters for the wave functions generated by Quantum Espresso are stored in the XML format, one has to install the XML library, which can be done by the terminal command "\textit{make fox}".
 The executable file of KRPOJ can be obtained after compiling using "\textit{make}".
-The workflow of KPROJ is shown in FIG. \ref{FIG2}.
+The workflow of KPROJ is shown in FIG.\ref{FIG3}.